Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: An effective Bergman kernel formula

 Equation \eqref{E:Palindromic-condition} shows that $s \in \C\backslash \{0\}$ is a root of the palindromic polynomial $f$ if and only if $s^{-1}$ is also a root.
-This immediately implies the following: \begin{proposition} Suppose $f$ is a palindromic polynomial of degree $2k$.
-Then either \begin{enumerate} \item $f$ has all its roots on the unit circle, or \item $f$ has an even number of roots (counting multiplicities) off the unit circle, exactly half of which lie inside $\D^*$. \end{enumerate} In particular, if $f$ is non-vanishing on the unit circle, then it has exactly $k$ roots inside $\D^*$. \end{proposition}
+This immediately implies the following:

+\begin{proposition} A palindromic polynomial $f$ of degree $2k$ has an even number of roots (counting multiplicities) away from the unit circle, with precisely half belonging to $\D^*$.
+In particular, $f$ has roots in $\D^*$ unless all its roots lie on the unit circle.
+If $f$ is non-vanishing on the circle, it has exactly $k$ roots inside $\D^*$. \end{proposition}